US PAT 2203427

 Thank You in advance in your attention to this matter; Jack

-A quick learner from Buffalo NY says:
+Quick Learner from Buffalo NY

 We have these windows in our home built in 1948.
 Same problem with the screws and metal cups pulling through.
 Small washers do the trick for the screws, and the cups are malleable enough that squeezing them gently in a vice can restore the little lip on the track.
 A couple of them just don't quite fit anymore but I moved those to the top of the outer track where I rarely move the sash.
 I have learned just to live with it.